 Where can I study and how do I apply?

 As the courses are a blend of online learning and face-to-face workshops, much of the course work can be completed online.
 Workshops for each of the courses are also compulsory and dates will be advised before final confirmation of enrolment.
-Workshops for Business, Early Childhood and IDT will be held at Southern Cross Catholic Vocational College, Burwood.
-Workshops for Individual Support will be held at St Joseph Trades Skills Centre, Good Samaritan Catholic College, Hinchinbrook.
+Workshops will be held at Southern Cross Catholic College, Burwood.

-The first round of applications close Friday 24 August 2018.
+- 20 August – First round of applications close.
 (Late applications will be considered subject to availability.)

-Students pay the balance of the student fee in full by 26 October.
+- 22 October – Students pay the balance of the student fee in full by this date.

 Student Documents and Forms